absmach/supermq-docs/docs/kubernetes.md

 ### Customizing a New Installation

-You can easily customize Magistrala during installtion by overriding the default settings using the `--set` option in Helm.
+You can easily customize Magistrala during installation by overriding the default settings using the `--set` option in Helm.

 For example, if you want to set a custom hostname for the ingress (like `example.com`) and ensure you're using the latest version of the `users` image, you can do this during installation with the following command: